liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/05-alerts-announcements.markdown

 ## Creating Alerts and Announcements [](id=creating-alerts-and-announcements)

-There are 2 places where you can create alerts and announcements:
+There are two places where you can create alerts and announcements:

 1. The *Announcements and Alerts* app in the Control Panel.
 In this app, announcements and alerts are in separate tabs.
 To begin creating an